Effective Regularization Through Loss-Function Metalearning

 For the desired degenerate behavior to appear, the directional derivative's coefficient in the $y_{ik} = 1$ case must be less than zero:

 This finding can be made more general, by asserting that the directional derivative's coefficient in the $y_{ik} = 1$ case be less than $(n-1)$ times the coefficient in the $y_{ik} = 0$ case.
-Thus arriving at the following constraint on $\bm{\lambda}$:
+Thus, for a loss function to be viable it has to satisfy the following constraint on $\bm{\lambda}$: